GalaxyVerseV2/GalaxyVerse-/README.md

 and yes of course this did take a lot of my time between Thanksgiving and Christmas.

 I will have a VIP perks or access for some parts of this but it will come later in the future once this is done so I can make some profit off of it

+``https://galaxyversev2.github.io/GalaxyVerseV2/`` <---- is the website in case you didnt see the link on the side panel